alexfisher/suicidekings/README.md

 `npm run start`

+## Running on Local Blockchain Forked from Mainnet ##

+1. Start Ganache-cli (terminal 1):

+`ganache-cli -f https://mainnet.infura.io/v3/3b0206f022a6462cacf91dc79e2b9833 -m "myth like bonus scare over problem client lizard pioneer submit female collect" -i 999`

+2. Connect on Truffle and deploy (terminal 2):

+`truffle console --network mainnetfork`

+`migrate`

+3. Start web app (terminal 3):

+`cd app`

+`npm run start`

+4. Configure Metamask:

+Seed with the same mnemonic as you used in ganache-cli, and change network to use localhost:8545 and Network ID 999.

 ## Running on Testnets/Infura ##
 Create a `secrets.json` file in the project root (same level as truffle-config.js).
 It should contain a mnemonic (you can generate via ganache/ganache-cli) and infura API Key (sign-up for free at infura.io)